 Note: Use your bargaining skills, cut their initial price in half or even less, walk away and they will call you.
 You can always come back with a slightly higher price and will be able to buy it.
 I was able to buy a full set of beautiful blue Afghan Lapis Lazuli for 200 USD although I was initially told 300 USD.

 Darul Aman Palace “قصر دارال امان”.
-It’s under renovation and it is planned to be fully restored by 2019.
+It’s under renovation and it was planned to be fully restored by 2019.
 For now, there is nothing but a ruined war-torn palace to see, hopefully, more to see soon.

 How to get there.
 By taxi, the fare is about 250 Afghani from Shahr-e Now.